Haut-Karabakh, nouvelles frontières.

 Portrait of Masis Arakelyan, 73 years old and his grandson Masis in the village of Vaghatur.

-Along the Lachin Corridor, the only road connecting Nagorno-Karabakh and Armenia.
+Two Russian soldiers observe the corridor and the new road connecting Nagorno-Karabakh and Armenia.

 Landscape of the corridor and the new road connecting Nagorno-Karabakh to Armenia.
 In the center, a bridge and the installation by Azerbaijan of a checkpoint at the Latchine corridor, completely blocking access to the enclave of Nagorno-Karabakh.
 Under the bridge, a second road is being built by Azerbaijan along the border.
 A blue sign now indicates the entrance to Azerbaijan.